 Thank you for your interest in Garden City Vineyard.
 The vision for this new church has been forming in our hearts for a while, and we appreciate you investing your time to find out more about us.
 We've been part of the Vineyard Movement for over 25 years, and in that time we've been involved in starting four other Vineyard churches, before moving to Milton Keynes in September 2022 with our three teenage daughters to plant the Garden City Vineyard.

 The name Garden City is rooted in the story of the Bible, a story that starts in a Garden and ends in a Garden City.
 It’s the story of God rescuing and redeeming broken people and renewing broken cities, and we believe we're being called to plant a church that will embody this story in every corner of the city.

 We've also discovered it's a name that is synonymous with Milton Keynes' history and how, when this new city was first conceived, it was heavily influenced by the Garden City Movement of urban design.
-Fifty five years later Milton Keynes really has become a 'city in a forest' and our sense is this name will be something of a prophetic statement, one that speaks about the kind of church we're called to be and the kind of role we are to play in the city.
+Today Milton Keynes really has become a 'city in a forest' and our sense is this name will be something of a prophetic statement, one that speaks about the kind of church we're called to be and the kind of role we are to play in the city.

 Steve & Tammy Gee

 Our aim is to be apprentices of Jesus where we are ordering our lives around three goals, to be with Jesus, to become like Jesus and to do what Jesus did.
 As we live this way we believe our lives, our communities and our city will be transformed.

 We want to look beyond Sunday gatherings, and look towards building a community where we intentionally connect people and families and businesses and institutions to the life-changing presence of God.
 Where together we can encounter Jesus and the life He has to offer.